-In the first place, we presented a set of stylized facts on economic growth in Chile, which allowed us to identify the issues that deserved further investigation.
+In the first place, we present a set of stylized facts on economic growth in Chile, which allows us to identify the issues that deserve further investigation.
 First, Chile's growth performance in the last 15 years has been substantially higher and less volatile than in the typical country in Latin America and the world.
 For Chile, the 1980s was not a "lost decade" as it was in most of Latin America.
 Second, an analysis of sectoral value added shows that high growth in Chile was balanced across sectors, which suggests that growth was prompted by suitable general, macroeconomic conditions and policies.
 Third, growth accounting exercises indicate that the expansion of growth in the latter period is driven by a combination of capital accumulation, labor force expansion, and a significant and new increase in TFP.
-And, fourth, dynamic analysis suggests that Chilean high-growth was not caused, but followed, by saving, investment, and external financing.
-Taken together, the last two stylized facts also suggest that the jump in growth was driven by policies and macroeconomic conditions that affected the economy's overall productivity.
+And, fourth, dynamic analysis suggests that Chilean high-growth was not caused, but followed, by domestic investment and external financing.
+Taken together, these stylized facts suggest that the jump in growth was driven by policies and macroeconomic conditions that affected the economy's overall productivity.

-Given these stylized facts, our first objective was to explain the sharp change in the growth rate in Chile after 1985.
+Given these stylized facts, our first analytic objective is to explain the sharp change in the growth rate in Chile after 1985.
 There are several potential ways to address this issue, and given our comparative advantage we chose an international perspective.
-In fact, considering the large body of recent empirical growth literature, we examined the extent to which a cross-country approach can explain Chile's growth performance. formulated a basic regression model that contained the most popular variables in the growth literature and estimated it using techniques suited for dynamic models of panel data.
-Our basic model allowed us to explain about 45% of the change in the growth rate between 1970-85 and 1986-1998, which was 4.74 percentage points.
-We found that the variables that represent international conditions had contrasting effects that nearly cancel The combined effect of human-capital variables was slightly over 1 each other. percentage point.
-The increased depth of Chilean financial markets contributed about 0.75 percentage points to the growth acceleration, and a similar contribution resulted from the combined effect of the reduction in the variables that accounted for governmentinduced distortions.
+In fact, considering the large body of recent empirical growth literature, we examine the extent to which a cross-country approach can explain Chile's growth performance.
+We formulate a basic regression model that contains the most popular variables in the growth literature and estimate it using techniques suited for dynamic models of panel data.
+Our basic model allows us to explain about 45% of the change in the growth rate between 1970-85 and 1986-1998, which was 4.74 percentage points.
+We find that the variables that represent international conditions had contrasting effects that nearly cancel each other.
+The combined effect of human-capital variables was slightly over 1 percentage The increased depth of Chilean financial markets contributed about 0.75 point. percentage points to the growth acceleration, and a similar contribution resulted from the combined effect of the reduction in the variables that accounted for government-induced distortions.

-We then extended the basic model in a quest to explain a higher fraction of the growth acceleration.
-We included variables that have recently received attention in the literature and in which Chile has made remarkable progress.
-The expanded model explained about 70% of the increase in the growth rate after 1985.
-Improvements in the political system and public infrastructure contributed about one-half of a percentage point each, while a dummy variable that proxied for the comprehensiveness of policy reforms accounted for more than one percentage point of the increase in the growth rate.
+We then extend the basic model in a quest to explain a higher fraction of the growth acceleration.
+We include variables that have recently received attention in the growth literature.
+The expanded model explains about 73% of the increase in the growth rate after 1985.
+Improvements in the political system and public infrastructure contribute a little more than one-half of a percentage point each, while a binary indicator that proxied for the comprehensiveness of policy reforms accounts for more than one percentage point of the increase in the growth rate.
 The last result is particularly interesting as it indicates that there exists a growth premium for advancing the policy reform agenda in several fronts at the same time.

 Continuing to follow a cross-country empirical approach, the last section of the paper assesses what can be expected for growth in Chile in the next decade.
-We estimated that if the variables that drive growth continued their past trends into the future, the growth rate of per capita GDP in the next decade would decrease between one-quarter and one-half of a percentage point with respect to the rate in 1986-98.
+We estimate that if the variables that drive growth continued their past trends into the future, the growth rate of per capita GDP in the next decade would decrease between one-half and three-quarters of a percentage point with respect to the rate in 1986-98.
 The growth rate would fall despite projected improvements in human capital, government efficiency, financial market, and public infrastructure because their combined positive effect is not large enough to overcome the forces of conditional convergence.